laurlaur3917/electiondashboard/README.md

 # Interactive Election Map and Trend Graphs

 ## Description:
 An interactive map visualizing U.S. county voting patterns from 1916 to 2020.
 Users can explore vote shares by party, examine trends over time, and dive into county-level data.
-Each county is categorized by voting trends, with visualizations showing aggregated vote percentages by category, the location of counties in each category, and individual county's vote percentages over the years.
+Each county is categorized by voting trends, with visualizations showing aggregated vote percentages by category, the location of counties in each category, and individual county's vote share across the years.

 ## Installation:
 Prerequisites